conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 dependencies chain to fix.

-We always wanted to be independent of the Linux distribution so one of the problems we would like to solve is the compiler used and its libraries .
+We always wanted to be independent of the Linux distribution so one of the problems we would like to solve is the compiler used and its libraries.
 In the initial pull request, we built the GCC from sources, while the Clang uses prebuilt.
 To solve this problem we chose to build both from sources in order to have more control over the compiler used.
 Packages generated using these images (packages in ConanCenter) should work out-of-the-box in as many as possible different distros.